Skip to main content

 A resolver fires from a constraint, does async work, then writes a fact in its tail.
 While it was mid-await, an event changed that fact.
 The resolver's tail then silently overwrites what the event wrote.

-Declare the facts the resolver owns and Directive drops the clobbering write for you:
+Declare the facts the resolver aborts on when changed mid-flight and Directive drops the clobbering write for you:

 constraints: {